 Even though vaccines are slowly being rolled out, it may take a while to fully get through the COVID pandemic restrictions.
 But as employees return to the office, it can feel like businesses want to get back to life pre-March 2020 ASAP.
 Check that your organization is not just saying they want you back, but also offering accommodations to make the process smoother, as well as supporting your wellbeing.

-Check if your employment offers programs like on-site childcare, hybrid office schedules or flex hours so you are able to still keep family commitments without feeling the pressure to be in the office 40 hours a week.
+Check if your employer offers programs like on-site childcare, hybrid office schedules or flex hours so you are able to still keep family commitments without feeling the pressure to be in the office 40 hours a week.
 Businesses that can create a modern working yet caring environment means employees like you will feel excited and proud to come to work, not beholden and trapped.

 Look to the future